DC Metro Region

 The Regional Coordination

-Northern Virginia's encryption wave follows the same pattern seen in California's East Bay and other regions: multiple agencies coordinating to encrypt simultaneously, creating a regional blackout that leaves communities with no alternatives.
+Northern Virginia's encryption rollout follows the same sequence seen in California's East Bay: multiple agencies moving in a short window, producing a regional blackout before opposition can organize.

 Agency Status (March 2026)